hex108/leetcode/NOTES.md

 ### Record
 Record values that need computed many times.
 It could change the complexity of the algorithm.
 If not using record, it will exceed time limit.

-e.g. Palindrome Palindrome II; Distinct Subsequences; Edit Distance.
+e.g. Palindrome Palindrome II; Distinct Subsequences; Edit Distance; Pow.

 *But* we should implement it effecively. e.g. Interleaving String.